Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 ..
 Note::

     The filetype of .dm3 must be maintained.
-It is the only file-type supported for import, and contains essential metadata.
+It is the only file-type currently supported for import, and contains essential metadata.
 For example, when rescaled in DMG, the 'scale' field of the dm3 metadata is correctly and automatically updated.

-Now that we have a pre-processed .dm3 file ready, we can open AutoAtom, and from the 'file' menu select 'new'.
+Now that we have a pre-processed .dm3 file ready, we can open AutomAl, and from the 'file' menu select 'new'.
 Using the file-dialog, locate the .dm3 and hit 'open'.

 With the program there is a sample image included which can be used to get familiar with the software.
 This file is called 'sample.dm3', and is already pre-processed, so can be imported directly.
-Once 'sample.dm3' is imported, the project instance that the GUI creates, is now in the 'initial' state, and can now be saved as a project file using 'file -> save'.
+Once 'sample.dm3' is imported, the project instance that the GUI creates, is now in the 'initial' state, and can now be saved as an AutomAl project file using 'file -> save'.
+This filetype has no exctension.
 Typically though, one would proceed directly to column detection from this state.

 Column stage
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-We now wish to locate the positions of columns in the image.
-To do this, using built-in centre of mass approach, set the threshold value under **column detection** to something like 0,3 and hit *start*.
-This will produce a pop-up; select *t* from the drop-down menu and press okay.
-Column detection will now run for some time (1-10 mins depending on the size of the image).
+We now wish to locate the positions of the columns in the image.
+To do this, using the built-in centre of mass approach, set the threshold value under **column detection** to something like 0,3 and hit *start*.
+This will produce a pop-up; select *Threshold* from the drop-down menu and press okay.
+Column detection will now run for some time (1-10 mins depending on the size and scale of the image).
 When it's complete, one should evaluate the result from the *atomic positions* tab.
 If there are too many columns detected, then the process should be reset with a higher threshold value.
 If however not all columns where detected, one should lower the threshold value, and press *start* again.
-This will continue from the current state, but will pick up progressively darker columns based on the threshold value.
+This will continue from the current state, and will pick up progressively darker columns based on the threshold value.
 Continue this approach until the number of undetected columns are approachable by manual intervention.
-In the current version, you must select columns that are on the very edge, and press *enable move* and use those to cover columns in the precipitate.
+In the current version, you must select columns that are on the very edge, and press *enable move* and use those to cover columns in the precipitate, if you wish to manually complete the column detection.

 ..
 Note::